guilhermebpsilva/guilhermebpsilva/README.md

 - 👋 Hi, I’m Guilherme Silva, a former English teacher who decided to learn coding and change careers.

-- 👀 I’m interested in developing solutions for web and mobile.
+- 👀 I’m interested in developing solutions for web and mobile front-end.

 - 🌱 I’m currently learning Javascript.